aws-samples/sample-aws-modernization-with-intel-opea/content/Cleanup/_index.en.md

 ---
-title : "IMPORTANT:How to Clean Up Your Environment" weight : 1500
+title : "Clean Up"
+chapter : true
+weight : 5000
 ---

+# How to Clean Up Your Environment

 ## Overview